Exclusive: “We still have to discover his limits” – Santopadre talks about his “special” coach-player relationship with Berrettini

 Voir cette publication sur Instagram

 Are you now friends more than coach and player?

 Balance is another key in my life.
 Four, five, six times a year, I tell to Matteo that of course, we have a really good relationship, but I don’t want him to feel that I’m saying something wrong and he stays with me because he is a friend of mine, I really don’t want this.
 We are working together, it’s a job.
 Then obviously, we have something more.
 We have this relationship going for a long time.
 Our personalities are similar in a lot of ways, we can understand each other very well.
 It’s very difficult to find this balance.
 Sometimes there are players with whom I only had a work relationship and I don’t like this.
-But I don’t like neither having a friendship with my player.
+But I don’t like only having a friendship with my player.
 I’m not just a friend or just a coach, I’m both.
 To me, this is the best.
 That’s why I don’t know if I’d be coaching somebody else right now.

 Santopadre: “We don’t know what are his limits, we still have to discover it”

 How does Matteo behave through good run or rough patches?
 How is he impacted by his results?

 We worked a lot on this, along with his mental coach, Stefano Massari.
 I think Matteo did a great job and he’s still working on it, because you have to work day-by-day on this.
 The difference I feel between Matteo and some other young players who are not as good as him right now is that Matteo is sometimes very disappointed when he loses, but every time, he learns something.
 The idea for me and for him is that when you are losing, you have a big opportunity.
 Because your opponent is showing you that you have something that you have to do better.
 Understanding the value of losing a match, it’s something unbelievable.

 And you feel that he is better at this than most players of his generation?